MINOLTA M ROKKOR 40mm(CLE)

 The basic design is the same as the Rokkor and Summicron C from the CL era.
 The Rokkor 40mm for the CLE uses a standard parallel cam, and is compatible with other Leica M-mount cameras.

-This lens was used with the EPSON R-D1, and since the R-D1 has an APS-C size sensor, the focal length is 60mm in 35mm equivalent, which is a little longer than the standard 50mm.
-Therefore, when shooting, I displayed the 50mm viewfinder frame and took pictures while being conscious of the inside of it.
-Even so, the subject was rarely cut off, so it should be fine once you get used to it.
+I used this lens with the Epson R-D1, which has an APS-C size sensor, so the focal length is 60mm in 35mm equivalent, a little longer than the standard 50mm.
+Therefore, when shooting, I displayed the 50mm viewfinder frame and took pictures while being conscious of what was inside it.
+Even so, the subject was almost never cut off, so I think it will be fine once you get used to it.

 Specification